 ODCM, Chapter 7, Section 7.2.2.6.2 states that the Radioactive Effluent Release Report shall include deviations from the liquid and gaseous effluent monitoring instrumentation operability requirements included in Sections 2.1.1 and 3.1.1, respectively.

-There were no deviations from the liquid and gaseous effluent monitoring instrumentation operability requirements during this reporting period.
+There was one deviation from the liquid and gaseous effluent monitoring instrumentation operability requirements during this reporting period.